Graduate Admissions Frequently Asked Questions

 What are recent career paths alumni from the graduate programs have taken?

-Academia Recent alumni of the graduate programs have academic careers as professors or postdoctoral fellows/researchers in several universities/research centers including: Tufts University, Northeastern University, California Institute of Technology, Stanford, Case Western Reserve University, ESPCI CNRS (Ecole Supérieure de Physique et de Chimie Industrielles, Centre National de la Recherche Scientifique), University of Oxford, and MIT.
+Academia Recent alumni of the graduate programs have academic careers as professors, researchers, or staff in universities/research centers including: Brigham Young University, Tufts University, Northeastern University, California Institute of Technology, Stanford, Case Western Reserve University, ESPCI CNRS (Ecole Supérieure de Physique et de Chimie Industrielles, Centre National de la Recherche Scientifique), Texas A&M, University of Oxford, and MIT.

-Industry Our recent alumni have pursued industry positions at: 3M, Accenture, A123 Systems, Applied Materials, Dow Corning, Draper Labs, Cambridge Energy Research Associates, General Electric, Intel, Johnson Electric Group, Lawrence Livermore National Labs, KaZaK Composites, Kiva Systems Inc., Laboratoire Matiere Molle et Chimie charge de recherche CNRS, Omni-Guide Communications; RTI International, Samsung Electro-Mechanics, Sandia National Laboratory, Teradyne Connector Systems, Texas Instruments, Transform Pharmaceutical Inc, the US Food & Drug Administration
+Industry Our recent alumni have pursued industry positions at: 3M, Accenture, Applied Materials, Cambridge Energy Research Associates, Desktop Metal, Dow Corning, Draper Labs, Embr Labs, General Electric, Intel, Johnson Electric Group, Lawrence Livermore National Labs, KaZaK Composites, Kiva Systems Inc., Laboratoire Matiere Molle et Chimie charge de recherche CNRS, Lam Research, Northrop Grumman, Omni-Guide Communications; RTI International, Samsung Electro-Mechanics, Sandia National Laboratory, Teradyne Connector Systems, Texas Instruments, Transform Pharmaceutical Inc, the US Food & Drug Administration, Xtalic Corp

-Some alumni are pursuing careers in government, consulting, or law: BlueCross BlueShield Association, Choate Hall & Stewart, DJS Consulting Group, LZT investment, McKinsey.
+Some alumni are pursuing careers in government, consulting, or law: BlueCross BlueShield Association, Choate Hall & Stewart, DJS Consulting Group, LZT investment, McKinsey, World Bank

 What is the departmental mailing address?